-- Investment Management: An annual blended rate of .75% of the market value of the Trust is charged monthly and reported quarterly.
+- Investment Management: An annual blended rate of .73% of the market value of the Trust is charged and reported quarterly for the previous quarter.

 - Tax Filings: A $190 annual fee is charged and reported in the second quarter.

 The Sponsor for the trust account indicates in the Sponsor Agreement which individuals or organizations will receive the remaining funds.
 The Camphill Resident’s Trust has established guidelines for required and discretionary distributions.
 Such guidelines are customary for pooled trusts which typically are administered by tax-exempt organizations.
 There are different guidelines for Supplemental Needs Trusts and Special Needs Trusts.
 For more information, please contact the CRT administrator.

 Why would a Sponsor establish a trust with the Camphill Resident’s Trust instead of with a financial institution?

 The CRT is a tax-exempt organization operating solely as a pooled trust for individuals with special needs.
 Each beneficiary has an individual account.
 Additional advantages include a modest initial investment, low fees, and access to high-asset investment expertise.

 CRT Trustees carry a sensibility for the issues of individuals with special needs.
 All participating Camphill communities have a Trustee on the Board while other Trustees have loved ones living in a variety of settings.
 This broad representation provides advocacy and stewardship generally not found with a financial institution.
 CRT Trustees receive no compensation for services rendered to the Trust.